 Funded by / Ownership

-The Times and Sunday Times is owned by News UK (News Corp UK & Ireland Limited), which is owned by American News Corp.
-The owner and Executive Chairman of News Corp is Rupert Murdoch.
-Revenue is derived from advertising and subscriptions fees.
+The Times and Sunday Times is owned by News UK (News Corp UK & Ireland Limited), which American News Corp owns.
+The owner and Executive Chairman of News Corp are Rupert Murdoch.
+Revenue is derived from advertising and subscription fees.

-During the Brexit referendum, The Times was pro-remain, but after the referendum they were backing Theresa May’s exit deal.
+The Times was pro-remain during the Brexit referendum, but they were backing Theresa May’s exit deal after the referendum.

-Overall, we rate The Times and Sunday Times Right-Center biased based on story selection and editorial positions that favors the right and High for factual reporting due to a clean fact check record.
-(7/19/2016) Updated (M. Huitsing 6/22/2019)
+Overall, we rate The Times and Sunday Times right-center biased based on story selection and editorial positions that favor the right and High for factual reporting due to a clean fact check record.
+(7/19/2016) Updated (M. Huitsing 03/23/2022)